pedroka-dev/Parking-Lot-Control/README.md

 # Introduction
   A PoC App developed in Java, using MVC + DAO + Serialization patterns.
 In the end of development, the app must be able to keep a log of entries and exit of any registered car in the parking lot.
-All vehicle's information, from owner to technical details, will be stored on the database as well.
+All vehicle's information that can be used for identification, such as owner and technical details, will be stored on the database as well.
+The user of the App can register new Vehicles (and its brand, model an versions) and owners (Natural or Legal Person) at any time.

 # Main Goals (English)
 1. By default, Java OOP will be used for development.